 The data on the number of spines per areole of dragon fruits for all treatments is shown in Table 3.
 The maximum number of spines per areole of 2.66, 3.74, 4.50, and 5.33 at 30, 60, 90 and 120 days after planting was recorded for plants treated with Vermicompost 0.5 kg/plant + VAM 100 g/plant + PSB 50 g/plant (T10), which is significantly at par with treatment T9[Vermicompost(0.5kg/plant)+Azotobacter (50g/plant) + PSB (50g/plant)] and T8[Vermicompost(0.5kg/plant) +Azotobacter (50g/plant) +VAM(100g/plant)]as compared to rest of treatments.
-However, the minimum plant height of 2.00m, 3.05m, 3.66m, and 4.06mat 30, 60, 90, and 120 days after planting was noted in the control plant.
+However, the minimum plant height of 2.00m, 3.05m, 3.66m, and 4.06mat 30, 60, 90, and 120 days after planting was noted in the control.
 Organic compost enhances soil structure, microbial activity, and nutrient availability, leading to improved plant growth.
 Nutrients provided by organic compost, particularly nitrogen, are known to promote vegetative growth and overall plant health.
 However, excessive nutrient supply, particularly nitrogen, can reduce spine density because the plant invests more energy in vegetative growth than in defense mechanisms such as spine production (Gibson and Nobel, 1986).
 Vermicompost improves soil microbial activity more effectively, it may lead to a more significant increase in spine number due to enhanced nutrient availability and stress resilience (Arancon et al. 2006).
 Vermicompost not only provides essential nutrients but also improves soil aeration, water retention, and microbial diversity (Edwards andArancon, 2004).

 3.6 Number of segments per plant

 The data on the number of segments per plant in all treatments is presented in Table 1.The maximum number of segments per plant of 1.33, 2.66, 4.50, and 5.33 at 30, 60, 90 and 120 days after planting was recorded for plants treated with Vermicompost 0.5 kg/plant + VAM 100 g/plant + PSB 50 g/plant (T10), which is significantly at par with treatment T9[Vermicompost(0.5kg/plant)+Azotobacter (50g/plant) + PSB (50g/plant)] and T8[Vermicompost(0.5kg/plant) +Azotobacter (50g/plant) +VAM(100g/plant)]as compared to rest of treatments.
-However, the minimum height of the plant at 30 (1.00), 60 (18.00), 90 (3.06), and 120 (3.66) days after planting was noted in the control plant.
+However, the minimum height of the plant at 30 (1.00), 60 (18.00), 90 (3.06), and 120 (3.66) days after planting was noted in the control.
 Vermicompost, being rich in essential nutrients such as nitrogen (N), phosphorus (P), potassium (K), and micronutrients, improves soil fertility and promotes vigorous plant growth.
 Vermicompost is known to contain plant growth regulators like auxins, gibberellins, and cytokinins, which stimulate cell division and elongation, leading to the formation of new segments (Edwards andArancon, 2004).
 The application of biofertilizers like VAM (Vesicular Arbuscular Mycorrhiza) and PSB (Phosphate-Solubilizing Bacteria) further enhances the nutrient uptake efficiency of the plants.
 VAM forms symbiotic associations with plant roots, improving the absorption of phosphorus and other immobile nutrients from the soil (Smith and Read, 2008).
-PSB, on the other hand, solubilizes the unavailable forms of phosphorus in the soil, making it accessible to plants (Rodriguez and Fraga 1999).
+PSB, on the other hand, solubilizes the unavailable forms of phosphorus in the soil, making it accessible to plants (Kumar et al. 2021, Rodriguez and Fraga 1999).

 Table 2.
 Impact of organic manure and bio-fertilizers in various combinations on the number of shoots per plant and number of ribs per branch